onjara/optic/README.md

 ### Minimum log level

 Each logger can be configured to log at a minimum level (the default level is `DEBUG`).
+Log events with a level lower than the minimum level are discarded with no action taken.
 You can programmatically get the logging level at any time with:
 ```typescript
 const minLogLevel: Level = logger.minLogLevel();
 ```